-In this article, I will show you the differences between multifocal contacts in for soft, gas permeable rigid contact lenses and the typical progressive glasses.
+In this article, I will show you the differences between multifocal contacts for soft, gas permeable rigid contact lenses and the typical progressive glasses.

 |Multifocal Contact Lenses||Progressive Glasses|